The Grinder, a Java Load Testing Framework

 History

 The Grinder was originally developed for the book Professional Java 2 Enterprise Edition with BEA WebLogic Server by Paco Gómez and Peter Zadrozny.
 Philip Aston took ownership of the code, reworked it to create The Grinder 2, and shortly after began work on The Grinder 3.
-The Grinder 3 provides many new features, the most significant of which is Jython scripting.
+The Grinder 3 provides many new features, the most significant of which is dynamic test scripting.
 Philip continues to enhance and maintain The Grinder.

 In 2003, Peter, Philip and Ted Osborne published the book J2EE Performance Testing which makes extensive use of The Grinder 2.